A Bayesian Learning Algorithm for Unknown Zero-sum Stochastic Games with an Arbitrary Opponent: CONCLUSIONS

 which is a contradiction.
 Here, the second inequality is by the fact that $n_t(s, a)$ is non-decreasing and the last inequality is by the definition of $\calT_{s, a}$.
 Now, we can write

 Here, the second inequality is by the concavity of $\log$.
 Replacing this inequality in \eqref{eq: pf num of episodes} completes the proof.

 \end{proof}

-\section{Conclusions}
+\section{CONCLUSIONS}

 We proposed \pssg, a posterior sampling algorithm that achieves Bayesian regret bound of $\otil(HS\sqrt{AT})$ in the infinite-horizon zero-sum stochastic games with average-reward criterion.
 No structure is imposed on the opponent's strategy.
-The best existing result achieves high probability regret bound of $\otil(DS\sqrt{AT})$, only with the strong ergodicity assumption. \pssg relaxes that assumption and improves the previous best known high probability regret bound of $\otil(\sqrt[3]{DS^2AT^2})$ obtained by \ucsg algorithm \cite{wei2017online} under the same finite diameter assumption.
+The best existing result achieves high probability regret bound of $\otil(DS\sqrt{AT})$ only under the strong ergodicity assumption. \pssg relaxes that assumption and improves the previous best known high probability regret bound of $\otil(\sqrt[3]{DS^2AT^2})$ obtained by \ucsg algorithm \citep{wei2017online} under the same finite diameter assumption.
 This bound is order optimal in terms of $A$ and $T$.
-The framework and analysis developed in this paper might be useful to design regret-optimal algorithms with the optimism in face of uncertainty principle.
+The framework and analysis developed in this paper may be useful for designing regret-optimal algorithms based on the optimism in face of uncertainty principle for zero-sum stochastic games.

+Please note that in a game situation, it is very challenging to have an experimental setup from which we can draw meaningful conclusions since the opponent is free to do whatever they want.
+A direction for future work would be to assess the proposed algorithm in a systematic manner empirically.